 This data is from a study by the Pew Research Center.
 Go to the original report for a better visualization, which uses a thermometer.

-Option 10: Physical representations
+Option 10: Physical Objects

 This photo, from The Guardian, shows 888,246 ceramic red poppies installed around the Tower of London.
 Each poppy represents a British or Colonial serviceman killed in World War I. It is the same basic idea as the uncountable pictograph but on a much grander scale.

-Option 11: Artwork/graphic design
+Option 11: Creative Typography

 Software